 FAQs: Common questions, People also search for

-Q: Do I need a referral from a doctor to begin occupational therapy?
+Q: Do I need a doctor’s referral to start occupational therapy?

 In many cases, a referral from a physician is required, especially if you plan to use health insurance to cover therapy costs.
 However, some services may be accessible through self-referral, depending on your location and specific needs.
-At Perris Clinic, we’re happy to help you navigate the referral process and determine what’s best for your situation.
+At Perris Clinic, we’re happy to help you navigate the referral process and determine the best course of action for your situation.

 Q: How long does an occupational therapy program typically last?